tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

 ---

 ## Using Dask to Describe Data
 We learned how to [Handle Large Datasets in Python](https://tilburgsciencehub.com/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-python/) in a general way, but now let's dive deeper into it by implementing a practical example.
 To illustrate how to use Dask, we perform simple descriptive and analytics operations on a large dataset.
-We use a flights dataset, available at [Kaggle.com](https://www.kaggle.com/datasets/usdot/flight-delays), containing over 5M flight delays and cancellations from 2015.
+We use a flight dataset, available at [Kaggle.com](https://www.kaggle.com/datasets/usdot/flight-delays), containing over 5M flight delays and cancellations from 2015.
 When loaded with `pandas`, the dataframe occupies more than 1.3GB of memory, which would make operations rather slow.
 Let's load the data with `dask`.
 For all operations we also provide the equivalent `pandas` code for comparison.

 ### Loading the data

 The first thing we need to do is import the `dask` library and load the data.
 Make sure that the downloaded data is in the same working directory as the Python file of the code.
-In dask, we do this as follows:
+In Dask, we do this as follows:

 {{% codeblock %}}